Why Airlines Need a Document Management System for Regulatory Compliance in 2026

 Let’s look at what the numbers say:

-• Airlines that adopted digital document management saw a 15% cut in maintenance costs and 15% faster aircraft turnaround times.
+• Airlines that adopted digital document management saw a 15-20% cut in maintenance costs and 18% faster aircraft turnaround times based on 2025 implementation data

-• 80% of global airlines in 2025 said digital transformation is a top priority for future growth
+• 85% of global airlines reported in 2025 that digital transformation remains a critical priority for 2026 growth strategies

-• One European airline reduced audit preparation time by 65% after switching to a smart document system.
+• One European airline reduced audit preparation time by 65% after switching to a smart document system in 2024

-• Over $20 billion will be invested globally in airline digital transformation by 2025
+• Over $25 billion is projected to be invested globally in airline digital transformation throughout 2026

-• Despite progress, many airlines still spend up to 40% of operational time on manual paperwork.
+• Despite progress, many airlines still spend up to 35% of operational time on manual paperwork, down from 40% but still significantly high

 The industry is shifting, but not all airlines are keeping up.